Interlacing Diffusions: Introduction

-Theorem \ref{MasterDynamics} allows us to concatenate two-level processes, by a procedure described at the beginning of Section 3, in order to build diffusion processes in the space of Gelfand Tsetlin patterns so that each level is Markovian with explicit transition densities.
-Such examples of dynamics on \textit{discrete} Gelfand-Tsetlin patterns have been extensively studied over the past decade as models for random surface growth, see in particular \cite{BorodinKuan}, \cite{BorodinFerrari} and the very recent \cite{CerenziaKuan} and the references therein.
+Theorem \ref{MasterDynamics} allows us to concatenate a sequence of $W^{n,n+1}$-valued processes (or two-level processes), by a procedure described at the beginning of Section 3, in order to build diffusion processes in the space of Gelfand Tsetlin patterns so that each level is Markovian with explicit transition densities.
+Such examples of dynamics on \textit{discrete} Gelfand-Tsetlin patterns have been extensively studied over the past decade as models for random surface growth, see in particular \cite{BorodinKuan}, \cite{BorodinFerrari}, \cite{WarrenWindridge} and the more recent paper \cite{CerenziaKuan} and the references therein.
 They have also been considered in relation to building infinite dimensional Markov processes, preserving some distinguished measures of representation theoretic origin, on the boundary of these Gelfand-Tsetlin graphs via the \textit{method of intertwiners}; see Borodin and Olshanski \cite{BorodinOlshanski} for the type A case and more recently Cuenca \cite{Cuenca} for the type BC.
-In forthcoming work \cite{Random growth} we pursue these directions in some detail.
+In the paper \cite{Random growth} we pursued these directions in some detail.